The EOSC Early Adopter Programme is now OPEN.

 - Who should apply?

-The programme is for research communities working on complex research activities in need of multiple, different technologies, and benefiting from access to state-of-the-art technologies, research infrastructures and services that are not available in their current research environment.
-The programme will allow them to scale up the in-house infrastructure and to access a reacher set of resources.
+The programme is for researchers and research communities working on complex research projects in need of services based on multiple, different technologies, that want to benefit from access to state-of-the-art technologies, research infrastructures and services that are not available in their current research environment.
+The programme will allow them to scale up their own research infrastructure capacities and capabilities and to access a richer set of resources.

 - The Offer

-For a period of 6 to 12 months, depending on the complexity of the use case, the selected applicants will receive:
+For a period of 6 to 12 months, depending on the complexity of the application, the selected applicants will receive:

-- Costs of infrastructure expert staff providing the services, who will support integrating activities with the EOSC resources with their expertise.
+- Support from expert staff providing the services, who will enable integrating activities with the EOSC resources;

-- Limited financial support to cover your travel to attend f2f meetings and other EOSC relevant events.
+- Financial support to cover the applicants’ travel costs to attend f2f meetings and other relevant events.